Ollie Jackson took his second win at the final race of the day at Snetterton, for Round 24 of the British Touring Car Championship.

 An intense scrap in the mid-field saw Sutton, Ingram and Turkington side-by-side on lap 7.

-With Ingram into fourth, Smiley was off the track after that prior scrap which also saw Sutton lose two positions to Turkington and Cammish.
+With Ingram into fourth, Smiley was off the track after that prior scrap which also had Sutton lose two positions to Turkington and Cammish.

 The top three drivers set about an intense battle, with Jackson leading on Morgan and Butcher.
 Ingram soon hooked himself onto the tail of this battle.

-Aiden Moffat had got himself into 10th after starting from the back of the grid.
+Aiden Moffat had got himself into 10th after starting from the back of the whole field.

 Butcher found himself in a fight with Ingram for fourth, but contact between them saw Butcher onto the grass and hit Ingram on the final corner, on the final lap.